 Technically those profits were the direct result of unprecedented central bank stimulus programs, so why should JPM’s shareholders be allowed to collect such massive government subsidized profit without being obligated to give any of this money back? $14 billion is a huge sum of money to be making while the rest of the world suffers.
 Shouldn’t there be some kind of cap, or limit put into place for situations just like this?
 It’s not they’re doing anything spectacular with these government subsidized profits anyways, evidenced in a recent report from Bloomberg which showed that starting in 2017, the 4 largest banks returned $1.26 to shareholders over a period of 3 years for every $1.00 that they earned in net income — either in the form of share buybacks or dividends.

-The federal reserve act requires that excess profits earned through the collection of interest on loans are to be returned back to the federal government, so maybe it’s time that we start applying a similar approach to these mega-banks, and finally begin forcing these TBTF financial institutions to share some of these monstrous profits with the general public.
+The federal reserve act requires that excess profits earned through the collection of interest on loans are to be returned back to the federal government, so here’s an idea: why don’t we start forcing these monstrous ‘too-big-to-fail’ financial institutions to share some of these profits with everybody else?

-On top of all of this, lawsuits have even revealed that in addition to being granted the right to collect such mind-boggling government subsidized profits without having to give any of this money back, these massive corporations are also working together behind closed doors under the guise of front organizations for the purpose of conspiring to block competition.
+Lawsuits have even revealed that in addition to being granted the right to collect such mind-boggling government subsidized profits without having to give any of this money back, these massive corporations are working together behind closed doors under the guise of front organizations for the purpose of conspiring to block competition.
 Yes, they will even go so far as to band together to block companies from accessing key financial services — the very same financial services that are technically only available through them..

-Yes, so even if you do — somehow, someway — manage to get your foot in the door at this exclusive, secret club, apparently it doesn’t even matter what you have to offer, because they may just wake up on the wrong side of the bed one day and just decide to block you anyways!!
+Meaning even if you do — somehow, someway — manage to get your foot in the door at this exclusive, secretive club, apparently it doesn’t even matter what you have to offer sometimes, because they may just wake up on the wrong side of the bed one day and just to block you anyways!!

 But of course, if it ever comes to the point where one of these massive, gov subsidized multi-national banking organizations believes that it is more profitable to simply rip you off rather than do their jobs and take actual risk, have fun trying to sue them for the damages.
 Just ask $COOP investors how long they’ve been waiting on their settlement.
 Or better yet, the teams of high powered lawyers that allegedly meet in secret on an annualized basis to devise schemes so they can combat all of the pissed off companies and people that are constantly filing lawsuits against them!